Why should I become a Pegasystems certified professional?

 How long is a Pegasystems certification exam?

-You are given 90 minutes to accept the Non-Disclosure Agreement and complete the exam.
+For most of our exams, you are given 90 minutes to accept the Non-Disclosure Agreement and complete the exam.

 Why am I required to review and sign a Non-Disclosure Agreement before taking a Pegasystems certification exam?